-The unemployment rate in the Philippines dropped to the lowest on record of 4.5 percent in the December quarter 2019 from 5.1 percent in the corresponding period the prior year.
-The number of unemployed persons fell by 0.15 thousand to 2.05 million, while the number of employed grew by 1.8 thousand to 43.15 million.
-Meanwhile, the labor force participation rate increased to 61.5 percent from 60.6 percent a year ago.
-Among employed persons, workers in the services sector made up 57.7 percent of the total, followed by those in the agriculture sector (23.5 percent) and industry (18.9 percent).
+The unemployment rate in the Philippines jumped to 17.7 percent in the June quarter 2020 from 5.1 percent in the same quarter a year earlier.
+This was the highest jobless rate on record, amid ongoing coronavirus outbreak that led to an economic shutdown in the country.
+The number of unemployed persons surged by 4.99 thousand to a record high of 7.25 million, while the number of employed dropped by 8 thousand to 33.76 million.
+Meanwhile, the labor force participation rate slumped to the lowest on record of 55.6 percent.
+Among employed persons, workers in the services sector made up 57.1 percent of the total, followed by those in the agriculture sector (25.9 percent) and industry (17 percent).

-Unemployment Rate in Philippines averaged 8.24 percent from 1994 until 2019, reaching an all time high of 13.90 percent in the first quarter of 2000 and a record low of 4.50 percent in the fourth quarter of 2019.
-This page provides - Philippines Unemployment Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: National Statistics Office of Philippines
+Unemployment Rate in Philippines averaged 8.31 percent from 1994 until 2020, reaching an all time high of 17.70 percent in the second quarter of 2020 and a record low of 4.50 percent in the fourth quarter of 2019.
+This page provides - Philippines Unemployment Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Philippines Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: National Statistics Office of Philippines

-Unemployment Rate in Philippines is expected to be 4.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Philippines to stand at 5.20 in 12 months time.
-In the long-term, the Philippines Unemployment Rate is projected to trend around 5.20 percent in 2021 and 4.20 percent in 2022, according to our econometric models.
+Unemployment Rate in Philippines is expected to be 9.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Unemployment Rate in Philippines to stand at 6.50 in 12 months time.
+In the long-term, the Philippines Unemployment Rate is projected to trend around 5.50 percent in 2021, according to our econometric models.